thegeek-sys/Vault/Class/Cybersecurity/Access control.md

 >The owner ID, group ID and protection bits are part of the file’s inode

 #### Traditional UNIX File Access Control (minimal ACL)
+In UNIX systems, file access control mechanisms are essential for maintaining system security and managing user permissions.
+The traditional model, based on minimal Access Control Lists (ACLs), uses a combination of permission bits and special attributes to control how users and groups interact with files and directories.
+The main components of this model include SetUID, SetGID, the Sticky Bit, and the Superuser privilege.

+##### Set User ID (SetUID) and Set Group ID (SetGID)
+- The system temporarily uses the rights of the file owner or group in addition to the real user’s rights when making access control decisions.

+- This enables privileged programs to access files or resources that are not generally accessible.

+### Sticky Bit

+- When applied to a directory, it specifies that only the owner of a file in that directory can rename, move, or delete the file.

+### Superuser

+- The superuser is exempt from the usual access control restrictions.

+- Has system-wide access.